erthward/geonomics/docs/source/params.rst

 equal dimensions to the :py:`Landscape` then the strength of selection will vary across space, as indicated by the values in this array (what Geonomics refers to as a "spatially contingent" selection regime).
+Importantly, most individuals will experience selection on a given trait that is only a fraction of the strength dictated by this parameter, because an individual’s fitness for a given trait is determined by the product of the trait’s selection coefficient and the individual’s degree of mismatch to its local environment, and it is often unlikely that individuals would occur in environments that are completely opposed to those individuals' phenotypic values (e.g. a 0-valued individual in a 1-valued environmental cell).
+Because of this, selection coefficients that would be considered ‘strong’ in classical, aspatial population genetics models will tend to behave less strongly in Geonomics models.
+(For mathematical detail, see the :ref:`Selection` section.)